niwinz/phantompy/docs/index.rst

 .. note::

-    One or more of listed features are not implemented.
-And other are only a proof of concept and has limited api.
+    One or more of the listed features are not implemented.
+And others are only a proof of concept and have a limited API.

-- Live dom access in pythonic way.
-(Proof of concept api implemented)
+- Live DOM access in a pythonic way.
+(Proof of concept API implemented)
-- Totally configurable (currently only limited config options are exposed to python)
+- Totally configurable (currently only limited config options are exposed to Python)
 - Access to a frames tree created by a page.
-- Access to a background requests of one page.
+- Access to background requests of one page.

 User guide
 ----------